Cover photo by Alan Manson.

 Behaviour

-Rapidly colonises seasonal waterbodies after rain, even sites that have been dry for a number of years.
-Spends long periods perched on grass stems with its wings outstretched.
-Often gregarious.
+The Pallid Spreadwing is able to rapidly colonise seasonal waterbodies after rain, even sites that have been dry for several years.
+It spends long periods perched on grass stems with its wings outstretched.
+The Pallid Spreadwing is often gregarious and both sexes are found in the same vicinity.

-Most active from september to May, but flies all year at some sites.
-See Phenology below.
+The Pallid Spreadwing is most active from September to May, but flies all year at some sites (See Phenology below).

 Status and Conservation

-Localised, but common to abundant where it occurs.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Pallid Spreadwing is localised, but common to abundant where it occurs.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

-Widespread in the northern half of South Africa, becoming less common in the south where it is far more localised.
+In South Africa, the Pallid Spreadwing is widespread in the north, becoming less common in the south where it is far more localised.

 Below is a map showing the distribution of records for Pallid Spreadwing in the OdonataMAP database as at February 2020.